jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

     \Xi = \chi - \alpha S

-where :math:`\chi^2` describes the goodness of fit, *S* is the applied constraint, and :math:`\alpha` is a Lagrange mutiplier used to ensure that the solution fits the measured data to some extent.
+where :math:`\chi^2` describes the goodness of fit, *S* is the applied constraint, and :math:`\alpha` is a Lagrange multiplier used to ensure that the solution fits the measured data to some extent.

-For MaxEnt, the additional contraint is that the configurational entropy of the size distribution must be maximized.
+For MaxEnt, the additional constraint is that the configurational entropy of the size distribution must be maximized.
 Rather than be bothered by what this means when compared with the thermodynamic entropy, you are asked to consider that this constraint enforces the principle that all histograms in the size distribution must have a positive amplitude.
 To make the calculation of the entropy, an additional reference level must be defined.
 Typically, this reference level (a.k.a., Sky Background, starting guess, *a priori* information) is about 0.01 of the maximum level of the final size distribution.
 One does not need to fine-tune this parameter and should never be concerned with adjustments less than one order of magnitude.
 Too high and this parameter will cause the solution to have upward tails at both low and high ends of the distribution.
 Too low and additional scatter will appear in the distribution.
 The MaxEnt constraint imposes no correlation on the amplitudes of adjacent bins in the calculated histogram size distribution.

 .. _model.regularization: